smartcontractkit/documentation/src/pages/chainlink-nodes/v1/configuration.md

 This is the websocket address of the Ethereum client that the Chainlink node will connect to.
 All interaction with the Ethereum blockchain will occur through this connection.

-NOTE: It is also required to set `ETH_CHAIN_ID` if you set ETH_URL.
+## LINK_CONTRACT_ADDRESS

-### ETH_HTTP_URL
+- Default: _automatic based on Chain ID_

 Only has effect if `ETH_URL` set.
 Otherwise, it can be set in the API, [CLI](/chainlink-nodes/v1/configuration/#cli-client), or GUI.

 - Default: _none_

-This should be set to the HTTP URL that points to the same ETH node as the primary.
-If set, the Chainlink node will automatically use HTTP mode for heavy requests, which can improve reliability.
+This should be set to the http URL that points to the same eth node as the primary.
+If set, Chainlink will automatically use HTTP mode for heavy requests, which can improve reliability.

 ### EVM_NODES